andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_03_LookingAtTheData.rst

 Inspecting the Functional Images
 ----------

 When you are done looking at the anatomical image, click on ``Overlay -> Remove All`` from the menu at the top of your screen.
 Then, click on ``File -> Add from File``, navigate to ``sub-08``'s func directory, and select the image ending in ``run-1_bold.nii.gz``.
-This image also looks like a brain, but it's not as clearly defined as the anatomical image.
+This image also looks like a brain, but it is not as clearly defined as the anatomical image.
 This is because the **resolution** is lower.
 It is typical for a study to collect a high-resolution T1-weighted (i.e., anatomical) image, and lower-resolution functional images, in part because we collect the functional images much more quickly.

 .. figure:: functional_firstLook.png